Haidra-Org/hordelib/README.md

     "model": "Deliberate",
 }
 pil_image = generate.basic_inference_single_image(data).image

+if pil_image is None:
+    raise Exception("Failed to generate image")

 pil_image.save("test.png")

 ```

 Note that `hordelib.initialise()` will erase all command line arguments from argv.
 So make sure you parse them before you call that.